67 Zen Garden Ideas

-Understanding spiritual Zen is a lifelong endeavor.
-But if you want to enjoy the peaceful tranquility of nature in your own backyard, here are some zen garden ideas that will help you along the way.
+Understanding spiritual Zen is a lifelong endeavor and something few of us will ever achieve.
+But if you want to enjoy the peaceful tranquility of nature in your own backyard, you can introduce a bit of Zen to your private space.
+Here are some zen garden ideas that will help you along the way.

-In modern contexts, zen gardens and sculpture tend to go hand-in-hand.
-Yet famous examples of 16th century Japanese gardens don’t feature any sculptures at all.
+In modern contexts, Zen gardens and sculptures tend to go hand-in-hand.
+That said, famous examples of 16th-century Japanese gardens don’t feature any sculptures at all.
 These gardens were, however, quite often near Buddhist Zen temples.

 Stone garden decor goes quite well with the zen garden aesthetic that we know today.
 Try using a stone lantern to light your garden pathway rather than a metal or plastic one.
 Fountains, birdbaths, and ornamental sculptures are other great options.